 Did you know that granite is an igneous rock?
 It is made of minerals like quartz, mica, feldspar, and hornblende.
 It can be cut from shallow quarries; the rock is not far from the earth’s surface.

 To get the rock ready to transport as a block, small holes are drilled into it, according to the needed size.
-The granite material is excellent for countertops as it can handle a lot of pressure on it.
+The granite material for countertops is excellent as it can handle a lot of pressure on it.

 2. It Can Withstand Excessive Temperature